SilverfoxSystems/BroadLib/README.md

 # BroadLib
-A library which manipulates numbers of large sizes - anywhere from 8 bytes up to 16GB (upper limit not tested yet) .
+A library which manipulates numbers of large size - anywhere from 8 bytes up to 16GB (upper limit not tested yet) .

-It works as a balanced numeral system with base of 2^64.
+It works as a balanced numeral system with base of 2<sup>64</sup>.

-<h3>Dependency library</h3>
+<h3>Prerequisite dependency library</h3>

-In order for this build to work, the <i>BroadOPs.dll</i> file needs to be downloaded from http://izi.wtf/BroadOPs and then placed into the root solution directory (with <i>Copy to output path</i> option enabled).
+In order for this build to work, the <b>BroadOPs.dll</b> file needs to be downloaded from http://izi.wtf/BroadOPs and then placed into the root solution directory (with <i>Copy to output path</i> option enabled).
 Of course, there are other ways of implementing the library, like for instance copying the BroadOPs.dll file into the system32 folder if you're planning to use it in many projects.
 This is because BroadOPs.dll has a special licence to it.

 <h3>Types</h3>

-<b>Broad</b> - a chained Int64 array with exponent representing value in the form of int64value^((2^64)^Exponent)
+<b>Broad</b> - a chained Int64 array with exponent representing value in the form of int64value^((2^64)^Exponent).
-at creation, you can specify number of digits reserved for non-integral part of the number.
+At creation, you can specify number of digits reserved for non-integral part of the number.

 <b>BFloat160</b> - a 160-bit floating point which consists of 128-bit mantissa (two signed QWords) and 32-bit exponent (a signed DWord).
 A <i>Double</i> must be converted to <i>BFloat</i> before it can be added to a <i>Broad</i>.
 This conversion is done automatically.